-Comparing APR is only one way to evaluate the affordability of a small business loan with so many different terms and types of financing available in the market.
+Comparing APR is only one way to evaluate the affordability of a business loan with so many different terms and types of financing available in the market.
 In addition to APR, understanding the total cost of capital on a short-term loan to purchase inventory, for example, will help you determine if the loan will help you increase ROI or add too much financial strain on your business.

-You don’t need to be a small business financing expert, but you should be asking these five questions to help you compare financing offers and find the small business loan that best meets your needs.
+You don’t need to be a small business financing expert, but you should be asking these five questions to help you compare financing offers and find the business loan that best meets your needs.

 5 questions to ask

 - What is the total cost of capital (including interest expense, origination fees, along with any other fixed fees)?